Linear Codes Associated to Symmetric Determinantal Varieties: Even Rank Case: Symmetric Determinantal Varieties over the field

 From the definition it is clear that

 and the union is disjoint.
-Let $n_s(t, m)$ be the cardinality of the set $\Stm$.
+Let $\nu_m(t)$ be the cardinality of the set $\Stm$.
 We have

-Note that, the defining equations of $\Stm$ are square-free homogeneous equations of degree $t+1$.
+Note that the defining equations of $\Stm$ are square-free homogeneous equations of degree $t+1$.
 Consider the projective variety in $\Psm$ defined by these equations.
-This variety in $\Psm$ is known as the \emph{symmetric determinantal variety} and we denote it by $\PStm$.
-Note that $\Stm$ is a cone over $\PStm$.
-Therefore, if $N_s(t, m)$ denote the cardinality pf the set $\PStm$, then
+This variety in the projective space $\Psm$ is known as the \emph{symmetric determinantal variety} and we denote it by $\PStm$.
+Note that $\Stm$ is the affine cone over $\PStm$.
+Therefore, if $\hat{\nu}_m(t)$ denote the cardinality of the set $\PStm$, then